vtex/toolbelt/README.md

 ## Warming up

-Remember that your project need to meet some requirements to work:
+Remember that your project needs to meet some requirements to work:

 1. You need to have a VTEX ID credential in order to send the files to the sandbox or publish an app
-2. Your app must have a proper `meta.json`
+2. Your app must have a proper `meta.json`, here's an example:

     ```javascript
     {